Halloumi (Frying Cheese of the Middle East)

 It can add so much to salads, sandwiches, and anywhere other cheeses are used.

 From cheese boards, canapes, to soups – this is a highly flexible cheese with loads of possibilities.

 One of my preferred ways to eat it, is to just fry it in a pan and pair with some delicious taboon bread and olive oil.

-Containing saturated fat like other cheeses, you will find halloumi cheese full of flavor.
+Containing saturated fat, like many other cheeses, you will find halloumi cheese full of flavor.

-But this also means that for a healthy diet it should be limited to a portion of your meal.
+This also means that for a healthy diet you should limit it to a portion of your meal.

 What To Use as a Substitute

 Because of the durability of halloumi, a good substitute will need to have a high melting point.

 This is to ensure you get a similar consistency that this cheese provides in dishes.